Feralthedogg/Novum/README.md

 ## Quick Start

-Below is a brief example demonstrating how to use Novum’s key features in a composite chain.
-This example shows both a synchronous chain and an asynchronous Future chain integrated with the Composite API.
+The following example demonstrates Novum's key features using composite chains.
+It shows both a synchronous chain and an asynchronous Future chain integrated with the Composite API.

 ```go
 package main